Updated August 2025

 - Abide by operations agreements

 What does that mean for your business in practice?
-Read on to discover when to engage a CPA to perform a financial audit for your company.
+Read on to discover when to engage a CPA firm to perform a financial audit for your company.
 Then, learn about your options and best practices, to make financial audits as painless as possible.

 What are Audited Financial Statements?

-In a financial audit, the CPA partner must gain a full understanding of the company’s processes and the CPA corroborates the company’s financial records and disclosures, by obtaining evidence through inquiry, physical inspection and observation (to name a few).
+In a financial audit, the CPA firm must gain a full understanding of the company’s processes and the CPA corroborates the company’s financial records and disclosures, by obtaining evidence through inquiry, physical inspection and observation (to name a few).

 Financial Audit vs. Financial Review